FAQ

 To help you decide which rebate to claim, contact Medicare and your private health insurance directly.

-• No, we are a private billing service.
-This means there will likely be an out of pocket cost for all appointments after any rebates are processed.
+• No, unfortunately not.
+This is a private billing service, which means there will likely be an out-of-pocket cost for all appointments after any rebates are processed.

 For Low-Cost and Free Counselling Services, try the APS directory and options here.

-• No, TAC, WorkCover, and legal cases are outside the scope of this service.
+• No, TAC, WorkCover, and legal matters are outside the scope of this service.

-For approved NDIS cases, patients are billed directly and responsible for arranging any reimbursements with their relevant third party.
+For approved NDIS cases, clients are billed directly and responsible for arranging any reimbursements with their relevant third party.

-Please note: there will likely be a gap fee, please refer to the concession rate pricing to calculate the gap.
+Please note: there will likely be an out-of-pocket fee.
+Please refer to the concession rate pricing to calculate the gap.